NCBI-Hackathons/ContainerInception/use_case_1/README.md

 # Use Case 1

 ## Motivation
 Motivation: A couple of months ago you did an experiment involving read mapping as in use\_case\_0.
-However, your computing environment changed, say you now work on Mac OS instead of Ubuntu, and you use `tophat2` instead of `hisat2`.
+However, your computing environment changed, say you now work on Mac OS instead of Ubuntu.
 The shell script in use\_case\_0 may fail to run on your new Mac, and getting that old shell script to run on your new machine is cumbersome.
 The following approach avoids this problem.

 # Requirements
 ```